aws-samples/aws-modernization-with-sysdig/content/3-posture/_index.md

 In this module, you will learn about Security Posture and Compliance.

-You will use Sysdig Secure to get an overview of your Cloud (CSPM) and Kubernetes (KSPM) security posture and will take action to remediate a couple of detected issues.
+You will use Sysdig Secure to get an overview of your Cloud security posture and will take action to remediate a couple of detected issues.

 <!-- You will also use the *IaC Security* feature to automatically fix one posture issue with the new Sysdig Secure integration with GitHub. -->